discordjs/guide/guide/sapphire/README.md

 # Getting started with Sapphire

-When installing Sapphire Framework, you need to install both discord.js and the framework, you can do this by running the following command:
+When installing the Sapphire Framework, you need to install both discord.js and the framework, you can do this by running the following command:

 ```sh-session
 npm install discord.js @sapphire/framework